 Cherry Hill Special Needs Trust Attorney

-At our southern New Jersey firm, the Law Offices of Nancy M. Rice, we offer a Special Needs Trust especially designed for families caring for children with disabilities.
-Our "Convertible Special Needs Trust" avoids the problem created by the typical d4A Supplemental Needs Trust commonly used to shelter a disabled person's funds:
+At our southern New Jersey firm, the Rice & Quattrone, PC, we offer a special needs trust especially designed for families caring for children with disabilities.
+Our “convertible special needs trust” avoids the problem created by the typical d4A Supplemental Needs Trust commonly used to shelter a disabled person’s funds:

-The Convertible Special Needs Trust designed by Elder Law Attorney Nancy M. Rice allows the parents or other caregiver to freely access the funds on behalf of the disabled child.
-Then, when the child becomes eligible for Medicaid due to his or her need for skilled nursing care or by turning eighteen, remaining funds are smoothly transferred to a Special Needs Trust that allows the owner lifetime access.
+The convertible special needs trust designed by elder law attorney Nancy M. Rice allows the parents or other caregivers to freely access the funds on behalf of the disabled child.
+Then, when the child becomes eligible for Medicaid due to his or her need for skilled nursing care or by turning 18, remaining funds are smoothly transferred to a special needs trust that allows the owner lifetime access.

-As the caregiver for someone with special needs, in addition to special needs financial planning, planning to minimize taxation, and a Special Needs Trust, you also need to plan for the time when child becomes a legal adult or an adult becomes legally incompetent by preparing a Durable Power of Attorney or Guardianship.
-If you or someone you care about is facing probate or estate planning issues, an Elder Law Attorney at our firm will take the time to get to know you before crafting a plan to meet your unique needs.
-Contact our southern New Jersey Elder Law Offices at either Cherry Hil or Linwood.
+As the caregiver for someone with special needs, in addition to special needs financial planning, planning to minimize taxation and a special needs trust, you also need to plan for the time when the child becomes a legal adult or an adult becomes legally incompetent by preparing a durable power of attorney or guardianship.
+If you or someone you care about is facing probate or estate planning issues, an elder law attorney at our firm will take the time to get to know you before crafting a plan to meet your unique needs.
+Contact our southern New Jersey elder law offices in Ocean City, Cherry Hill or Linwood.